faenrandir/a_careful_examination/documents/lgbt/lds-statements-on-cause-and-cure-for-homosexuality.md

 > All of us are subject to feelings and impulses.
 Some are worthy and some of them are not; some of them are natural and some of them are not.
 We are to control them, meaning we are to direct them according to the moral law.

-Elder Boyd K. Packer, October 2010 General Conference [Cleansing the Innter Vessel](https://www.lds.org/general-conference/2010/10/cleansing-the-inner-vessel?lang=eng)
+Elder Boyd K. Packer, Acting President of the Quorum of the Twelve Apostles, October 2010 General Conference [Cleansing the Inner Vessel](https://www.lds.org/general-conference/2010/10/cleansing-the-inner-vessel?lang=eng)

 ### some suppose that they were preset

 > Some suppose that they were preset and cannot overcome what they feel are inborn temptations toward the impure and unnatural.
 Not so!
 [Why would our Heavenly Father do that to anyone?]
 Remember, God is our Heavenly Father.  (bracketed text in audio/video only)

-Boyd K. Packer, Acting President of the Quorum of the Twelve Apostles, [Cleansing the Inner Vessel, October 3 2010](https://www.lds.org/general-conference/2010/10/cleansing-the-inner-vessel?lang=eng)
+Elder Boyd K. Packer, Acting President of the Quorum of the Twelve Apostles, October 2010 General Conference [Cleansing the Inner Vessel](https://www.lds.org/general-conference/2010/10/cleansing-the-inner-vessel?lang=eng)

 ## See Also